-Complete list—all of Disneyland’s outdoor rides for physical distancing, fresh air and plenty of Disney magic.
-This list includes every ride at Disneyland with both an outdoor queue, outdoor ride experience and how socially distant you can be during your ride.
+Complete list—all of Disneyland’s outdoor rides for lots of fresh air and plenty of Disney magic.
+This list includes every ride at Disneyland with both an outdoor queue, outdoor ride experience and how distant you can be during your ride.

 Quick Info on Outdoor Rides